joshbegley/nyt-latest/README.md

 `In 2012, Esther Kim Varet founded the gallery Various Small Fires out of her home.
 It has since gone multinational, and Kim Varet is still pushing the envelope.`\
 https://nytimes.com/2024/12/03/arts/design/los-angeles-gallery-art-basel-miami-beach.html

-**In Angola, Biden Recalls Bitter Legacy of Slavery While Touting Better Times Ahead**\
+**In Angola, Biden Warns That Slavery’s History Should Not be Erased**\
-`In becoming the first American leader to visit Angola, President Biden said it was important not to forget the ugly legacy of the human trade that originally defined relations with Africa.`\
+`In becoming the first American leader to visit Angola, President Biden said it was important not to forget the ugly legacy that originally defined relations with Africa.`\
 https://nytimes.com/2024/12/03/world/africa/angola-biden-slavery.html

 **Frieze Fair Further Cements Los Angeles as an International Art Capital**\